 I'll admit I'm a bit embarrassed at how long it took me to realize this: even though you ruined every text editor known to man, there's one resilient enough to hold strong.
 The name?
 TextEdit.

 In your root directory, a combo of Shift + Cmd + . displays all hidden files.
 Check out bash_profile.
-Fix it, save it, reopen terminal.
+Fix it, save it, and reopen the terminal.
 Cancel the suicide party.
 Pop the Champagne.

 No GUI can save us now, but what can?
 Perhaps a command so stupid, so simple, that it couldn't possibly need Python to work: